-- Such land will have to remain in fallow throughout the period 1st January to 30th June in order to comply for EFA (and throughout the period 1st May to 30th June inclusive in order to comply for CD). - Minimum width is 2 metres and minimum area is 0.01ha. - One hectare of fallow land provides one hectare of EFA. - No crops other than wild-bird seed mixes or nectar sources (which in both cases must be an unharvestable mix of at least two crops that support wildlife and pollinators) can be planted on such land during the fallow period; such mixtures cannot be harvested or grazed (either during or after the fallow period). - Grass can only be sown during the fallow period where it is specifically required under an agrienvironment scheme. - Temporary grass can be located on 'Fallow Land' as long as no agricultural production occurs during the period (thus grass used as 'Fallow' can be grazed or ensiled after 30th June). - Fallow can be topped during the fallow period but it cannot be sprayed, fertilised or cultivated. - Land cannot be declared as fallow if straw bales, silage, muck or farm machinery is stored on it.
+- Such land will have to remain in fallow throughout the period 1st January to 30th June in order to comply for EFA (and throughout the period 1st May to 30th June inclusive in order to comply for CD). - Minimum width is 2 metres and minimum area is 0.01ha - One hectare of fallow land provides one hectare of EFA. - No crops other than wild-bird seed mixes or nectar sources (which in both cases must be an unharvestable mix of at least two crops that support wildlife and pollinators) can be planted on such land during the fallow period; such mixtures cannot be harvested or grazed (either during or after the fallow period). - Grass can only be sown during the fallow period where it is specifically required under an agrienvironment scheme - Temporary grass can be located on 'Fallow Land' as long as no agricultural production occurs during the period (thus grass used as 'Fallow' can be grazed or ensiled immediately after 30th June). - Fallow can be topped during the fallow period but it cannot be sprayed, fertilised or cultivated. - Land cannot be declared as fallow if straw bales, silage, muck or farm machinery is stored on it. - Land containing crops drilled the previous autumn which have failed, can be used as fallow providing the fallow rules (including ban on PPPs) can be met during the fallow period.